Could Botox Replace Prozac?

-While more research is likely needed to determine exactly why this result occurred, the study’s authors believe that the relaxing properties of Botox inhibits the muscles of the face from sending sad feelings to the brain, since they can no longer frown as they once did.
-While the results are temporary, since Botox’s effects always wear off, this is good news to those suffering with depression that does not respond to medications.
+While more research is likely needed to determine exactly why this result occurred, the study’s authors believe that the relaxing properties of Botox inhibit the muscles of the face from sending sad feelings to the brain, since they can no longer frown as they once did.
+While the results are temporary, since Botox’s effects always wear off, this is good news to those suffering from depression that does not respond to medications.

 While the use of Botox for depression is still being studied, there’s no denying that a wrinkle-free face can lift your mood.
 If you are interested in Botox injections to improve your appearance, and possibly your mood too, San Diego’s Laser-Clinique is here to help.
 Contact P. Alexander Ataii M.D. to learn more about this popular beauty treatment.